All / Commercial / Art / Music / Photpgraphy

 articulate how it works and why important.
 We are not creating a zen garden in the hospital waiting room but hopefully, we can decorate the room with some elements that could unclutter spaces to unclutter the mind for contemplation and meditation in the chaos of our life.

 Diving down the concept of the zen garden, we were fascinated by the mental peace brought by zen and the sand with beautiful patterns.
 White sand and gravel had long been a feature of Japanese gardens and were seen as representing purity according to the Shinto religion.
 Thus we chose the sand as the natural element in this piece.
-In terms of motion, considering that the waiting room might need a quiet environment, we chose to animate the LED strip instead of any mechanical structure like motors that make noise.
+In terms of motion, considering that the waiting roommight need a quiet environment, we chose to animate the LED strip instead of any mechanical structure like motors that make noise.

-Exhibition Opening
+At the Exhibition Opening